hazfacta/Analysing-Popularity-Trends-in-Steam-Games/README.md

 * Free to play games benefit from having no financial barrier to entry, which increases ownership and boosts measured popularity.

-* It's also worth noting that most of these genres are not mutually exclusive, and most games a mixture of atleast two of these genres.
+* It's also worth noting that most of these genres are not mutually exclusive, and most games contain a mixture of atleast two of these genres.

-* Average popularity therefore provides a clearer picture of genre consistency and may be more useful for developers than total popularity alone.

 ### ***Sweet-Spot:***